 So those were the steps I took in the first phase.
 That was several years before I began writing this post.
 At this time, I returned to this project, with an intention of producing something better than that IrfanView slideshow: a smaller package, with at least as good a visual presentation, and with improved ability to back up, skip around, and point to specific pictures within the larger presentation.

 At this point, I no longer had the original photos, only the IrfanView slideshow.
 It seemed that the solution I was looking for was to convert the EXE file to a regular video file.
 It took me two times to get this right.
 In my first try, I did that conversion the hard way: I used Debut to capture the full screen while running that slideshow, and then edited the resulting MP4 files in a video editor.
 For the latter, I used Adobe Premiere Elements (PE).
-(If I had wanted to extract individual images from the video, it appeared that I could have used PE’s Publish+Share > Image option, and then use something like DoubleKiller to delete duplicate slides.)
+(If I had wanted to extract individual images from the video, it appeared that I could have used PE’s Publish+Share > Image option, and then use DoubleKiller, VisiPics, Awesome, and other tools discussed in another post to delete duplicate slides.)